ResurgentNetwork/Valheim-Modpack/README.md

 ---
 ### Notes

-_To Nexus mod authors: If you release your mod to Thunderstore I will **gladly** remove your manually added mod and add it correctly as a [dependency](https://valheim.thunderstore.io/package/create/docs/) to this modpack.
-The people running the server that **this** modpack needs uses Linux native, [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/) is the only mod manager able to be ran native on Linux.
+_To Nexus mod authors:  If you release your mod to Thunderstore & kept up to date/mirrored on Nexus I will **gladly** remove your manually added mod and add it correctly as a [dependency](https://valheim.thunderstore.io/package/create/docs/) to this modpack.
+The people running the server that **this** modpack needs uses Linux natively, [r2modman](https://valheim.thunderstore.io/package/ebkr/r2modman/) is the only mod manager able to be ran native on Linux.
 Considering that Valheim is a cross platform game, and the main developer at Iron Gate develops native on Linux please consider releasing your mods onto Thunderstore._

 ----
 ### Changelog
-v0.0.30
-- Spawn_That updated to 0.11.6
-- Removed RequipMe
-- Added Mount Up

-v0.0.29
-- Updated Marketplace_And_Server_NPCs_Revamped to 6.0.1
-- Updated Spawn_That to 0.11.5

-v0.0.28
-- Added RRRBetterRaids
-- Added SteadyRegeneration
-- Added ComfortTweaks
-- Added ValheimPerformanceOptimizations.
-Only added client side for now.
-- Removed Wayshrine v1.0.6.  _Has a **major** bug.
-Users listed in `permittedlist.txt` (whitelist) are given admin level access to this mod.
-When reported on Nexus the mod author deleted the bug report.
-Hence removed from this pack until this major bug has been fixed for security reasons._

-v0.0.27
-- PopVillages updated to 1.0.1
-- Sages Vault added.
-New requirement for PopVillages
-- Removed SageRobes.
-Deprecated in favor for Sages Vault

-v0.0.26
-- RegenerativeNature updated to 1.2.3

-v0.0.25
-- Spawn_That updated to 0.11.4

-v0.0.24
-- Jotunn updated to 2.4.1

-v0.0.23
-- Config tweaks

-v0.0.22
-- Added Compress.
-Compress data to/from server.

-v0.0.21
-- Removed NameYourShip.
-Does not work outright or does not work with the combination of mods in this pack.
-- AzuAntiCheat updated to 1.5.0
-- RegenerativeNature updated to 1.2.2
-- Marketplace_And_Server_NPCs_Revamped updated to 5.9.0

-v0.0.20
-- Downgrade Marketplace_And_Server_NPCs_Revamped to 4.3.0

-v0.0.19
-- Actually **add** MultiCraft

-v0.0.18
-- Marketplace_And_Server_NPCs_Revamped updated to 5.7.1

-v0.0.17
-- Marketplace_And_Server_NPCs_Revamped updated to 5.6.0
-- Added EmoteWheel
-- Added EquipWheel
-- Added MoreEquipWheels
-- Added MultiCraft
-- Added MinimalStatusEffects
-- Added BoneAppetit

-v0.0.16
-- Removed BetterNetworking.
-Found to be too buggy for a dedicated server

-v0.0.15
-- Updated dependency for ForgottenBiomes

-v0.0.14
-- Drop_That updated 2.1.1

-v0.0.13
-- RestrictedAreas updated to 0.0.4

-v0.0.8
-- Due to a bork up to Thunderstore this is the same version as 0.0.7 - just re-uploaded again

-v0.0.7
-- Jotunn updated to 2.4.0
-- PlanBuild updated to 0.9.0
-- AzuAntiCheat updated to 1.4.1
-- Added Rewards

-v0.0.4
-- Some tweaks

-v0.0.3
-- Added ConfigWatcher
-- Updated QuickConnect Server

-v0.0.2
-- Updated Planbuild to v0.8.5
-- Updated RegenerativeNature to v1.2.1
-- Added ForgottenBiomes

-v0.0.1

-- Initial version
+All changes moved to [CHANGELOG.md](https://github.com/ResurgentNetwork/Valheim-Modpack/blob/main/CHANGELOG.md).
+Changelog was getting a bit long to display on Thunderstore.